Do you like to hit the gym, road, or trail by yourself?

 It may also boost your performance, especially if you’re already close to other people in the group.

-In a 2015 study in PLoS ONE, researchers found that rugby players who coordinated their movements while warming up performed better on a follow-up endurance test.
+In a 2015 in PLoS ONE, researchers found that rugby players who coordinated their movements while warming up performed better on a follow-up endurance test.

 These athletes were already part of a close-knit rugby team.
 Researchers think the synchronized movements during the warm-up reinforced the existing social bonds between them.